-Item # Item contents Chapter/Exhibit Page Conversion Provisions) 5.3.4 Where there is or could be a material disparity between the public offer price and the effective cash cost to members of the administrative, management or supervisory bodies or senior management, or affiliated persons, of securities acquired by them in transactions during the past year.
+Item # Item contents Chapter/Exhibit Page Exhibit I Section 9 5.3.2.
+Process for the disclosure of the offer price.
+Part II - Section B 33 - 34 (1.4 Purchase Price) and 37 (4.3 Form of Securities, Name and Address of the Entity in Charge of Keeping the Records) Exhibit I Section 9 5.3.3.
+If the issuer's equity holders have pre-emptive purchase rights and this right is restricted or withdrawn.
+Part II - Section B 40 (4.5 Rights Attached to the Securities - No Preemptive, Redemptive or Conversion Provisions) 5.3.4 Where there is or could be a material disparity between the public offer price and the effective cash cost to members of the administrative, management or supervisory bodies or senior management, or affiliated persons, of securities acquired by them in transactions during the past year.
 Not applicable Not applicable 5.4.
 Placing and Underwriting 5.4.2 Name and address of any paying agents and depository agents in each country.
-Part II - Section B 39 (4.3 Form of Securities, Name and Address of the Entity in Charge of Keeping the Records) 6.
+Part II - Section B 37 (4.3 Form of Securities, Name and Address of the Entity in Charge of Keeping the Records) 6.
 Admission to Trading and Dealing Arrangements 6.1 Whether the securities offered are or will be the object of an application for admission to trading.
-Part II - Section B 38 (4.1 Type and Class of the Securities being Offered, Including the Security Identification Code) 6.2 Regulated markets or equivalent markets on which securities of the same class of the securities to be offered or admitted to trading are already admitted to trading.
-Part II - Section B 38 (4.1 Type and Class of the Securities being Offered, Including the Security Identification Code) 8.
-Expense of the Issue/Offer 8.1.
-The total net proceeds and an estimate of the total expenses of the issue/offer.
-Part II - Section B 46 (6.2 Net Proceeds) 9.
-Dilution 9.1.
-The amount and percentage of immediate dilution resulting from the offer.
-Part II - Section B 45 - 46 (6.1 Maximum Dilution) 9.2.
-In the case of a subscription offer to existing equity Not applicable Not applicable
+Part II - Section B 37 (4.1 Type and Class of the Securities being Offered, Including the Security Identification Code)